shariqx/spring-data-cassandra-scala/README.md

 Concepts illustrated in the code (origin/master):
   -  ORM based access to the Database
   -  Dynamic query generation
+  -  Usage of @AllowFiltering for non indexed column filtering
   -  AutoWiring of Service and Repositories
   -  Entity-Json auto mapping using Spring Framework

 # Installation
 0 - Install Cassandra